aimms/how-to/Articles/578/578-uponchange-with-arguments.rst

 Uponchange with Arguments
 =========================

 This article illustrates how to use ``uponchange`` annotation with arguments.
-This can be benefitial when there are block-editing and consistency check per value.
+This can be beneficial when there are block-editing and consistency check per value.

 Note that this is a WebUI feature only.
 Changes on WinUI or directly on the AIMMS IDE will not trigger the ``uponchange`` procedure.